process-analytics/bpmn-visualization-js/README.md

 ...
 <div id="bpmn-container"></div>
 ```

-Put this JavaScript snippet within the HTML page to initialize `bpmn-visualization` and to load the BPMN diagram
+Put this JavaScript snippet within the HTML page to initialize `bpmn-visualization` and to load the BPMN diagram:
 ```javascript
 let bpmnContent; // your BPMN 2.0 XML content
 // initialize BpmnVisualization and load the diagram